 I learned something special this weekend.
 I’m amazed that it hadn’t occurred to me before.
-It embarrassed me to that I needed to pay more attention to holidays that commemorate something important to our country.
-I learned the relationship between Memorial Day and Veteran’s Day and developed a much appreciation for both holidays.
+It embarrassed me to realize that I needed to pay more attention to holidays that commemorate something important to our country.
+I learned the relationship between Memorial Day and Veteran’s Day and developed a much keener appreciation for both holidays.

 We spent lots of time at the lake enjoying scenery and one another.
 We sat on the porch listening to the unbelievable number of different bird songs, frog croaks, and watched the evening slide into night.
 It was peaceful in a way unlike anywhere else.

 On Saturday morning, we set up tables for 60 in the Pavilion for the party that evening to celebrate the holiday.
 The Lake Association is great about planning events to encourage lake residents to get to know one another.
 It was potluck, of course, so we contributed to the wonderful smorgasbord of meats and salads, casseroles and puddings, and an unbelievable assortment of desserts.
 I expect there was enough food for 120 guests!
 But more important than the food or the music or the socializing was the program.
 The party was more than a chance to get together – it was truly a celebration of Memorial Day.

 The evening began with the posting of the colors by a color guard of Boy Scouts and Cub Scouts.
 The tallest Scout was fully TWICE the height of the youngest participant.
 They were both impressive and adorable.
 We pledged our allegiance to the flag, and I noticed an elderly gentleman in uniform saluting smartly.
 As we lowered our hands from our hearts, he walked through the crowd to stand by the flag.
 He saluted it once again, then turned toward us and began his story.